FahdSaif/EcoFri-TreasuryAgent1/README.md

-# Agentic Wallet - README
+# Wallet - README

 ## Overview
-The **Agentic Wallet** is a smart contract deployed on the Sepolia testnet.
+The ** Wallet** is a smart contract deployed on the Sepolia testnet.
 This wallet includes features such as:
 - Token transfer execution.
 - Backup wallet refilling.
 - Real-time balance retrieval.